paullalonde/macos-bootable-iso-images/README.md

 # MacOS Bootable ISO Images

-Contains a script to construct a bootable
+Contains a script to construct a bootable ISO image of macOS.

 The following versions of macOS are currently supported: